Best Senior Dry Dog Foods: Top Picks

 Strength

-• Supports cognitive health
+• Supports brain and joint health

 Weakness

-• Not for large households
+• Not cost-effective for multi-dog homes

 6. Hill's Science Diet Senior 7+ Small Kibble